Some remarks on hypergraph matching and the F\"{u}redi-Kahn-Seymour conjecture: Bounds for bi-uniform hypergraphs

 Let us now consider the sum

-Our strategy is to show upper and lower bounds for $S$, under the assumption that $x$ is basic and stuck for $g$.
-We then argue that these bounds are contradictory, implying that $x$ can never be stuck, and hence the desired matching exists.
+Our strategy is to show upper and lower bounds for $S$, under the assumption that $x$ is basic, reduced, and stuck for $g$.
+We then argue that these bounds are contradictory, and hence the desired matching exists.
 We show the lower bound and upper bound on $S$ in turn.

 \paragraph{Lower bound.} First, as $x(v) \leq 1$ for any vertex $v$, and Proposition~\ref{lbprop} gives

 \paragraph{Upper bound.} By the bound on $x(e)$ in Proposition \ref{eq:bounds}, we have

 Writing this gives